mwdossantos/kb-86/docs/week-8-follow-swift-tutorials-and-development.md

 Now that I have finished this second tutorial as well it's time to start with my own project.
 I have a great feeling about this!
 When I look back I don't seem to find a lot of things particularly difficult, just very new and suprising.

-You can view all of my code for these tutorials in the [Tutorials folder](https://github.com/mwdossantos/kb-86/blob/master/tutorials)

 I can't wait to start building Star Wars Favorites.

 ### Setting up the XCode project